revoltek/LiLF/README.md

 Information on the ionosphere systematic effects can be found here:
 - [deGasperin+ 2018](https://ui.adsabs.harvard.edu/abs/2018A%26A...615A.179D/abstract)

-If you demixed A-team sources, you here is the paper describing the models:
+If you demixed A-team sources, here is the paper describing the models:
 - [de Gasperin+ 2020](https://ui.adsabs.harvard.edu/abs/2020A%26A...635A.150D/abstract)

 ### Environment